shnitish/nitish81299.github.io/_posts/2019-10-13-Hacktoberfest.md

 ## **How to participate?**

-You just have to make 4 contributions to any of the open source projects on github before October 31st and you will be awarded with a free t-shirt and swags from DigitalOcean and github.
+You just have to make 4 Pull requests to any of the open source projects on github before October 31st and you will be awarded with a free t-shirt and swags from DigitalOcean and github.

 ## **How to begin?**